pythonlover02/Proton-Sarek/README.md

   - Inherits all settings from the Base configuration.
   - Introduces a set of fixes for OpenGL/Vulkan for old GPUs.
   - Set `PROTON_SET_GAME_DRIVE=1` to help with moding.
+  - Use Mesa and NVIDIA OpenGL Thread Optimization, to try to mittigate WineD3D stutters while using the OpenGL backend.
+    - Note: This might have a negative performance hit for games that use OpenGL instead of the DirectX family.
+You can disable it with the `DISABLE_OGL_THREAD=1` env var.

 - **"agg":**
-  - Represents an aggressive performance tuning mode, incorporating all features from the default configuration, plus the following:
+  - Represents an aggressive performance mode, with all features from the default configuration, plus the next:

   **OpenGL/WineD3D:**